About

 A degree in Environmental Law focused my attention on our flawed agricultural system and its enormously detrimental impact on the health of our ecosystems.
 While policy change became one of my core motivating concerns, I also witnessed firsthand the power of community to transform our broken systems from the ground up.
 I soon departed NYC for Denver to slow my pace and dig into this new calling.
 My soil-centered work began with a handful of wonderful, food justice non-profits.
 For six seasons, I helped manage urban farms and pay-what-you-can farm stands, worked closely with chefs to get more local food on menus, and grew thousands of pounds of produce for our public school lunch programs.

 Flowers naturally made their way into my fields and heart as I worked to create and protect more habitats and food sources for our struggling pollinators.
-2024 finds my partner and I (+our rescue pup Rufio!) in our second farming year on our little patch of Earth in Bozeman, Montana.
-This year we will expand our event and wedding offerings, florist sales and continue sharing weekly subscription bouquets through the popular Flower Club!
-We’ve planted over 200 peonies, native perennial gardens, and more than 20 edible and native shrubs on a once lifeless lawn.
-We’re beyond grateful for the opportunity to steward this space, for all of your support, and for the chance to help to regenerate this land’s biodiversity, even in our small way.
+2025 finds my partner and I (+our rescue pup Rufio!) in our third farming year on our little patch of Earth in Bozeman, Montana.
+We’ve planted over 200 peonies, native perennial gardens, lots of trees and more than 30 edible and native shrubs on a once lifeless lawn.
+Designing for events and weddings is at the forefront of our work this season, as we share the beauty of locally grown flowers in a typically wasteful and chemical-heavy, import industry.
+We’re beyond grateful for the opportunity to steward this vibrant space, for all of your support, and for the chance to help to regenerate this land’s biodiversity, even in our small way.

 FARMING & FLORISTRY PRACTICES